 - the operator of Ontario’s Wait Time Information System

 As a prescribed entity, CCO collects personal health information for health system management and planning from organizations that are involved in the care and treatment of patients.
 We use this information to plan, fund and report on the performance of the cancer care system.

 With respect to CCO’s Cancer Screening Program, CCO operates as a prescribed registry, allowing us to play a more direct role in the provision of healthcare.

 We also provide information technology solutions, such as applications or network services, to hospitals involved in cancer and renal system programs and projects operated by CCO.
 Complete descriptions of these responsibilities can be found in the Statement of Information Practices or in the privacy documents below.

 The Privacy Program is under the direction of the Chief Privacy Officer, who reports directly to CCO’s President and CEO.
 The Chief Privacy Officer is supported by a Privacy Office and a network of individuals and committees with specific privacy and security related responsibilities.

 Contact the Legal & Privacy Office

-Contact us for information about CCO’s data holdings, information practices or privacy program:
+Contact us if you need information or have privacy concerns about CCO’s data holdings, information practices or privacy program:

 Contact the Information and Privacy Commissioner of Ontario